AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-03-glassbreakage.md

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/glassbreakage_images/stats.PNG"
     width="100%">
-    <figcaption> Figure 2: Failure frequency for PV module defects with an impact on the system </figcaption>
+    <figcaption> Figure 2: Failure frequency for PV module defects with an impact on the system [2] </figcaption>
 &nbsp;
 </div>

 The front glass of PV modules is designed to protect the solar cells from the external environment while keeping a high optic transmission.
 However, this glass can break due to various causes:

-- **Manufacturing defect:** Another cause of glass breakage comes from the manufacturing phase where incorrect lamination can result in higher mechanical stress on the module materials which increases the likelihood of glass breakage [3].
+- **Manufacturing defect:** Glass breakage can come from the manufacturing phase where incorrect lamination can result in higher mechanical stress on the module materials which increases the likelihood of glass breakage [3].

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/glassbreakage_images/manufacturing.PNG"
-    width="50%">
+    width="40%">
     <figcaption> Figure 3: Glass breakage due to weak manufacturing process, reported by Herz et al. [2] from [SUPSI] </figcaption>
 &nbsp;
 </div>

-- **Installation and Design Flaws** Improper module clamping can also lead to glass breakage on, for instance, frameless PV modules [2], [3].
+- **Installation and Design Flaws**: Improper module clamping on frameless PV modules  can also lead to glass breakage [2], [3].
 Excessive mechanical stress during the installation phase might lead to higher tension on the PV modules [3].
 Additionally, transportation occasionally breaks PV module front glasses [3].

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/glassbreakage_images/clamp.PNG"